hnhdigital-os/fs-watcher/README.md

   watch:log        [--where]
                    Returns the path of the log files. watch:log        [pid] [--clear]
-                   Clears the logs for a specifici process ID. watch:log        [--clear]
+                   Clears the logs for a specific process ID. watch:log        [--clear]
                    Clears all the logs.